|

 the Episcopal chapel.
 The Raleigh Fire Department is

-summoned and Chief Frank Simpson responds by carrying the steamer
+summoned, and Fire Chief Frank Simpson brings the horse-drawn

 Western Wake Highway completed, linking Cary and